 Strategy 4.1.1: Continue to build on and improve the digital permitting system to streamline approvals and reduce processing times.
-(See also Land Use strategies 8.2.1 and 8.2.3)

 Strategy 4.1.2: Regularly review and update zoning and regulatory policies to reflect modern business needs and economic trends.